 But the rumor that Japan is very expensive, has led to us postponing our visit to Japan up until now.
 During our one year of travel through Asia, we decided that Japan had to be on the list this time!
 I have never heard anyone say a bad word about Japan or their experiences in the country, except for the costs.

 Ok, I will be honest with you, Japan is not cheap, not compared to other Asian countries.
 But it is not the prohibitively expensive country people may think it is.
-We found Japan to be comparable to countries in Western Europe, and in some cases cheaper.
-Tokyo is cheaper than both London and New York, and not to mention Oslo!! 🙂 So let us break it down and see how much does it cost to visit Japan.
+We found Japan to be comparable to countries in Western Europe, and in some cases actually cheaper.
+Tokyo is cheaper than both London and New York, and not to mention our home country Norway! 🙂

 How Much Does It Cost To Visit Japan